Scott A Langenecker, Ph.D., Neil H. Pliskin, PhD, ABPP-CN (Director); Woojin Song, Ph.D.

 independence, including difficulty meeting educational and vocational goals.

 Neuropsychological assessment involves a systematic evaluation of higher cognitive abilities such as intelligence, academic skill, memory, language, attention, problem solving ability, executive abilities and visual motor skills, as well as sensory motor and personality/emotional functioning.

-The Neuropsychology Service can provide assessment and treatment recommendations for a wide range of conditions that may affect behavior, including:
+The Neuropsychology Service and Clinics can provide assessment and treatment recommendations for a wide range of conditions that may affect behavior, including

 - Cognitive and emotional effects of various neurological conditions, including, for example, Alzheimer’s disease, stroke, epilepsy, multiple sclerosis (MS), leukemia, brain tumors, Parkinson’s disease, and chromosomal disorders